abhinaverma97/Medical-Digital-Twin/README.md

-# VitaBlueprint
+# DigitalTwin For Medical Devices

-**VitaBlueprint** is a professional, deterministic medical device system design and compliance platform.
+**Digital Twin** is a professional, deterministic medical device system design and compliance tool.
 It allows engineers to transition seamlessly from structured requirements to validated system architectures and digital twin simulations, ending with one-click code generation for embedded targets.

 ## 🚀 Key Features